 Munich Center for Mathematical Philosophy (MCMP)

-- Black hole thermodynamics: More than an analogy?
-With Craig Callender.
-Forthcoming in Guide to the Philosophy of Cosmology ed.
+- Dougherty, J. and Callender, C. (forthcoming).
+Black hole thermodynamics: More than an analogy?
+In Guide to the Philosophy of Cosmology, ed.
 A. Ijjas and B. Loewer.
 Oxford University Press.

 - Dougherty, J. (2021).
 I ain’t afraid of no ghost.
 Studies in History and Philosophy of Science, 88:70–84

 - Dougherty, J. (2021).
 The non-ideal theory of the Aharonov–Bohm effect.
 Synthese, 198(12):12195–12221

 - Dougherty, J. (2020).
 The hole argument, take n.
 Foundations of Physics, 50(4):330–347

 - Dougherty, J. (2020).
 Large gauge transformations and the strong CP problem.
 Studies in History and Philosophy of Modern Physics, 69:50–66